php-fig/fig-standards/bylaws/003-membership.md

 will be assumed.

-If, in the judgement of PHP-FIG, a Voting Representative is acting inappropriately and to the detriment of PHP-FIG's ability to meet its objectives , a vote may be taken to request a replacement Voting Representative in accordance with the [Voting Protocol bylaw][voting].
+If, in the judgement of PHP-FIG, a Voting Representative is acting inappropriately and to the detriment of PHP-FIG's ability to meet its objectives, a vote may be taken to request a replacement Voting Representative in accordance with the [Voting Protocol bylaw][voting].

 Resignation Of Member Projects